iggy-social/iggy-social-frontend/README.md

 Demo 1 (Netlify): https://demo.iggy.social/
 Demo 2 (Vercel): https://demo2.iggy.social/

-## Delete the .github folder
+## Delete mirror.yml in the .github folder

-This folder (and the main.yml file) is just for the purpose of mirroring this repo to other git servers (for backup reasons).
+The mirror.yml file is just for the purpose of mirroring this repo to other git servers (for backup reasons).
 You don't need this in your cloned project.

+Build.yml is optional, it builds the projects, and stores the built code on the `build` branch.
+You can then use this branch for cheap deployment on 4everland (for example) - see instructions below.

 ## .env